Upsilon query syntax

 # Certificate with many Subject Alternative Namesorigin_x509.san_dns_count:>50

-# Self-signed or suspicious issuerorigin_x509.is_ca:true OR origin_x509.issuer:*self-signed*
+# Self-signed or suspicious issuerorigin_x509.is_ca:true OR origin_x509.issuer_dn:*self-signed*

 # Recently issued certificateorigin_x509.not_before.days_since:<=7

-# Certificate includes wildcard DNS entryorigin_x509.san_dns:@**Certificate Transparency
+# Certificate includes wildcard DNS entryorigin_x509.san_dns:@**Certificate transparency (CT)

-# Domain seen frequently in CT logscertificate_transparency.occurrences_count:>10
+# Domain seen frequently in certificate transparency logscertificate_transparency.occurrences_count:>10

 # Precertificate entrycertificate_transparency.is_precert:true

-# Recently seen in CT logs (Unix timestamp)certificate_transparency.last_seen_ts:>1704067200DNS Patterns
+# Recently seen in certificate transparency logs (Unix timestamp)certificate_transparency.last_seen_ts:>1704067200DNS Patterns

 Section titled “DNS Patterns”Detect suspicious DNS configurations: